johnwhittenstudio/portfolio/README.md

 * [News Page](https://johnwhittenstudio.github.io/portfolio/news.html)

-Each page contains 4 hyperlinked navigation options:
+Each page contains 4 hyperlinked navigation titles:
 1. "John Whitten"
 2. "About"
 3. "Portfolio"
 4. "News"

-By clicking on any of navigation titles, you'll be taken to that page in the site.
+By clicking on a navigation title, you'll be taken to that page in the site.
 Clicking on "John Whitten" on any page takes you to the index or main page, which contains an animated GIF created by John Whitten.

 The "About" page contains a headshot image of John Whitten and text with "Well Well Projects", "Carnation Contemporary", "Charles Hartman Fine Art", and "Epicodus" hyperlinked to those respective websites.